 Well, fear not.
 New Zealand, unlike its vast neighbour, is a country which is eminently explorable in a month.
-Let’s get started with some pre-trip planning, and then look at a detailed itinerary for a month.
+Let’s get started with some pre-trip planning, and then look at a detailed one month New Zealand itinerary.

 For this trip, I’m going to recommend that you have your own transport.
 Whilst New Zealand has a number of tour buses, and a limited rail service, the best way to experience the country at your own pace is with your own vehicle.

 For a month, the easiest option is to rent, and my advice would be to rent a car and pay for hotels / hostels rather than rent a campervan.
 Those babies can be expensive, and for the most part you have to pay for campsites anyway, whilst you can likely hire a cheap car for around €100 / $125 a week, saving you bundles of cash in campervan rental.
 We usually recommend and use AutoEurope’s car rental price comparison tool, which works worldwide to find the best price on a rental car – it checks all the major car hire companies and we find it usually comes up with the best deal.

 You could also try and buy a car and then sell it at the end, but in a month, you might not have the time or inclination to go down this road, despite the potential savings.

 There are other options of course for getting around New Zealand, from buses to local flights, and even a train, but I don’t believe these offer the flexibility that you will need to get the most out of your trip, so I’m going to ignore them.

 There is no shortage of accommodation in New Zealand, from tucked away B&B’s and backpacker hostels right through to pricey high end establishments.
 There are also campsites galore, for the tent based travellers amongst you.